billwaddyjr/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 background sounds.

-.. _Make Sure Your Course Content is Readable:
+.. _Make Sure Your Course Content is Understandable:

 ************************************************
-Make Sure Your Course Content is Readable
+Make Sure Your Course Content is Understandable
 ************************************************

 Make sure your course content is readable and understandable.
 EdX courses have